 How the Swedish Forest Agency processes personal data

 The Swedish Forest Agency is the public authority in charge of forest-related issues.
-Our mission is to promote that the management of the Swedish forests leads to that the objectives of the Swedish forest policy is attained.
+Our mission is to promote that the management of the Swedish forests leads to that the objectives of the Swedish forest policy are attained.
 This often means that we must handle your personal data.
-To be able to process your personal data we must have a justified legal basis and a clearly defined purpose for the processing

 We protect your personal data